Department of Government Efficiency: Early claims of fraud

 Trump said DOGE discovered "billions and billions of dollars in waste, fraud and abuse".
 Musk suggested that 20 million people received Social Security past age 100, which he later called "the biggest fraud in history"; that claim rests on a misunderstanding of the database.
 Karoline Leavitt asserted the day after that the DOGE Subcommittee discovered $2.7 trillion in improper Medicaid and Medicare payments to people overseas.
-Musk shared the claim on his social.
+Musk shared the claim on his social media.
 Since then the claim has been refuted.
 Two judges rebuked the Trump administration a few days later for alleging fraud without evidence.

 In his Joint Congressional Address on March 4, 2025, Trump repeated Musk's claim about people of implausible ages receiving social security benefits.
 In March 2025, Musk suggested that those who criticize DOGE are fraudsters.

 Structure

 On January 20, 2025, Trump established by executive order the "U.S. Department of Government Efficiency".
 Specifically, he announced a DOGE structure that consists of: (a) the U.S. Digital Service (USDS) as the U.S. DOGE Service; (b) the U.S. DOGE Service Temporary Organization, an entity within USDS intended to terminate on July 4, 2026; and (c) DOGE teams that coordinate with other agencies.
 The new USDS is declared to have "full and prompt access to all unclassified agency records, software systems and IT systems" to the "maximum extent consistent with law".
 Trump later issued many other executive orders that mention DOGE.